This is the ultimate WordPress SEO checklist.

 Step 45: Write short, targeted URLs for WordPress Posts and Pages.

-Earlier we talked about shortening the site’s overall URL structure.
+Earlier we talked about shortening the website’s overall URL structure.
 We also don’t want to make the mistake of making the individual blog post URLs too long.
 Keep them short.
 Have them be the “main subject” in as few of words as possible.

 So spend the time on it and get it right the first time.
 After writing your title, edit the auto-generated permalink and shorten it.

 For example, this article’s URL is “seo-checklist”.
 I could have made it “wordpress-seo-checklist”.
-But, Google already knows this site is entirely about WordPress.
+But, Google already knows this website is entirely about WordPress.
 And, the content of this post is such that one day it could be on the first page for the query “SEO checklist” too.
 And almost all of it are general SEO principles rather than WordPress only.

 I don’t want to go to just “seo” though.
 Why?
 It’s not as targeted and it’s not my main subject.
 I’m not giving people information about SEO.
 Instead, the article’s entirely focused on a checklist of items – actionable steps that users can take now.